peterw/interior-v0/README.md

 ### Fastest Option: Bypass Auth
 1. Use the environment variables above with dummy backend values
 2. Navigate directly to: http://localhost:3000/interior
-3. The Interior AI features will work with just Convex and FAL AI
+3. The app will work with just Convex and FAL AI

 ### To Fully Bypass Auth (Optional)
 Comment out the middleware check in `middleware.ts`: